keajs/kea-docs/docs/intro/context.md

 # Context

 Kea stores all of its runtime data on a context.
-This context must be reset before you can use your app.
+When you import `kea`, it comes with a default empty context.

 ## resetContext